After IVF Transfer: What to Do (Two-Week Wait Guide)

 Should I stay in bed after embryo transfer?

-Can walking or going to work make the embryo fall out?
+Can walking make the embryo fall out?

 Do cramps or spotting mean the transfer failed?

-What symptoms require urgent medical advice?
+What symptoms need urgent advice?

 Heavy bleeding, severe one-sided pain, fainting, shortness of breath, or marked abdominal swelling should be reported promptly.